-Is Marijuana Legal in Texas?
+Is Cannabis Legal in Texas?

 Adult-use marijuana is illegal in Texas, while medical cannabis is legal but heavily regulated.